michaelsanford/michaelsanford.github.io/README.md

 ## License

-This is a fork from @flexdinesh's nice project.
+This is a fork from @flexdinesh's nice project; it's a Ship of Thesesus at this point.

 MIT © Dinesh Pandiyan